you are being redirected

 An advisory board is not a regulated corporate law concept per se.
 However, any of the following can perform equivalent functions:

-• supervisory board – functions as a regular corporate body and can in principle (subject to conflict of interest rules) assume an advisory role (in particular to the shareholders).
-Its establishment is voluntary for LLCs and thus only rarely used by start-ups;
+• supervisory board – functions as a regular corporate body and can, in principle (subject to conflict-of-interest rules), assume an advisory role (in particular to the shareholders).
+Although its statutory powers may be tailored to better fit the nature of an LLC, a supervisory board is optional for LLCs and thus only rarely used by start-ups;

 • supervisory board committees – a supervisory board (assuming one is established) may form specialised committees which advise it in specialised areas, such as audit and appointments; such committees may include outside experts.
 Committees are very rare in start-ups (they presuppose the formation of a supervisory board); and

 • contractually or informally engaged advisors – typically serve as consultants.
 Conflict of interest and capital maintenance rules should be taken into account insofar as shareholders or members of other corporate bodies act as contractually engaged consultants.
-In terms of market practice, convertible debt documentation used by the Slovene Enterprise Fund requires the borrower to set up an expert committee (acting in an advisory capacity without remuneration).
+In terms of market practice, convertible debt documentation used by the Slovene Enterprise Fund requires the borrower to set up an expert committee (acting exclusively in an advisory capacity without management or supervisory functions and without remuneration).

 Investors looking for decisive influence on the start-up's business decisions typically take management board seats or install wide-ranging approval and veto rights to the benefit of the shareholders in the articles of association.